 - Sanctuary.
 Apparently, I’ve been sleeping on Sundance shows.
 Found this one accidentally while browsing on Apple TV and I am hooked.
 A sister goes to visit her twin in a mental hospital.
 Her twin steals her identity and leaves her behind.
 She is trying to convince everyone that she is not her sister.
 Good times.

 - Discovery of Witches.
 Seriously, I’m geeking out on all the Sundance shows.
 This one was pretty good.
 Witches, vampires, demons.
 A mysterious book that everyone is after.
 Romance.
-I think I may also read the trilogy that the series is based on.

 - Defending Jacob.
 Chris Evans as an Assistant District Attorney who then has to help defend his son who has been accused of killing a fellow classmate.
 INTENSE and nail-biting for sure but I enjoyed it for the most part.
 I saw the end and had sooo many questions.
 Still do.
 Have you watched it?
 Let’s discuss!